picselliahq/picsellia-end-to-end-project/README.md

 - 📈 Model training & monitoring
 - 🚀 Deployment to production
 - 🏹 Inference with the deployed model
-- 🔁 Continuous training and deployment
+- 🔁 Continuous training and continuous deployment

 ## Setup a virtual environment